ahmedssabir/GenderScore/README.md

 ```

 ## Gender Score for non-visual task: gender bias in twitter
 In this section, we apply our proposed gender score to a subset of the Twitter user gender classification dataset.
-We use a BERT based keyword extractor  to extract the biased context from the sentence (_e.g._ travel-man, woman-family), and we then employ  the cloze probability (Gonzalez-Marquez, 2007)  to extract the probability of the context.
-We observe  that there are some keywords that have a strong  bias: women are associated with keywords such as  novel, beauty and hometown.
-Meanwhile, men are  more frequently related to words such as gaming, coffee and inspiration.
+We use a BERT based keyword extractor  to extract the biased context from the sentence (_e.g._ travel-man, woman-family), and we then employ  the cloze probability to extract the probability of the context.
+We observe  that there are some keywords that have a strong  bias: women are associated with keywords such as _novel_, _beauty_ and _hometown_.
+Meanwhile, men are  more frequently related to words such as _gaming_, _coffee_ and _inspiration_.

 First we extract the context from each sentence with associate probability (_i.e._ tweet).
 We use [KeyBERT](https://github.com/MaartenGr/KeyBERT).